SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 Adding Protocol Conformance With Extensions
 -------------------------------------------

-An existing type can be extended to conform to a new protocol, even if you do not have access to the source code for the existing type.
+An existing type can be extended to adopt and conform to a new protocol, even if you do not have access to the source code for the existing type.
 This is achieved by using :doc:`Extensions`.
 Extensions give a way to add new properties, methods, initializers and subscripts